quasarblues/50_Projects_50_Days_Udemy/password_generator/README.md

-# 50 Projects in 50 Days
+# 50 Projects in 50 Days: Password Generator

 This project was created by following the Udemy tutorial: [50 Projects In 50 Days - HTML, CSS & JavaScript](https://www.udemy.com/course/50-projects-50-days/?couponCode=24T3MT53024).

 ## Description

-These are 50 mini projects that can be used in other web development projects.
+This project generates a password that can be copied to a clipboard.

 ## Acknowledgements